|STIS Instrument Handbook for Cycle 26|

 • A CR-SPLIT=2, ~30 minute exposure with G430M at a central wavelength of λ = 4961 Å using the 52X0.1 long slit.

 • A ~30 minute exposure with G140L at C IV and the 52X0.1 long slit.We need to include time for the guide-star acquisition at the start of the first orbit, followed by an acquisition exposure.
 The central star of the Cat’s Eye Nebula is used as the acquisition target.
 It has a V magnitude ~11.5.
 Checking Table 8.3, we conclude that the star is faint enough to not saturate the CCD in imaging mode with the longpass aperture F28X50LP and an exposure time of 0.1 seconds.
 We therefore use it for the target acquisition.
 We wish to perform a peakup exposure as well, to center the star in the 0.1 arcsecond wide slit.
 We consult Table 8.3 and conclude that the source is not bright enough to saturate the CCD if we perform an undispersed (white-light) peakup with the mirror and an exposure time of 0.1 seconds.This is not a CVZ observation, so because more than 1 orbit is required we need to include time for the guide-star reacquisition at the beginning of each orbit.
 The individual exposures in this example are long enough that we do not need to include extra overhead for data management.
-We are satisfied with the automatic wavecal exposures which are taken for each spectroscopic observation at a new MSM position.We assume a visibility period of 57 minutes per orbit, appropriate for a target at our source’s declination of 66° (see the Call for Proposals).
+We are satisfied with the automatic wavecal exposures that are taken for each spectroscopic observation at a new MSM position.We assume a visibility period of 59 minutes per orbit, appropriate for a target at our source’s declination of 66° (see the HST Primer).
 Based on the reasoning presented in Table 9.5 below, we conclude that a total of 2 orbits is required to perform these observations.
-Note that the MAMA and CCD observations have been split into separate visits in accordance with the stated policy.
+Note that the MAMA and CCD observations have been split into separate visits in accordance with the stated policy (See Section 2.7).

 Table 9.5: Orbit Calculation for Example 3 CR-SPLIT=2 scientific exposure